Mark-Bosco/Clear-Meals/README.md

 - Implement local storage to add a selected food to a meal and update the daily log
 - Screen for no results
 - Make generic food load first?
+- On nutrition screen, make one change to a measurement type sync across all others

 ### Home:
 - Load the daily log to display it on the home screen